iotbusters/assistant.net/README.md

 ### assistant.net.messaging

-It's local (in-memory) message handling implementation which support simple extending mechanism and basic message (called command) intercepting out of box.
+It's local (in-memory) message handling implementation which support simple extending mechanism and basic message (internal term `command`) intercepting out of box.

-See also available extensions in assistant.net.messaging.* packages for more information.
+See also available extensions in `assistant.net.messaging.*` packages for more information.

 ```csharp
 services.AddCommandClient(opt =>